You are listening to the Sean Hannity Radio Show Podcast.

 I love the feeling of punching back.

-I've been saying it for a long time, and I think there are other issues as well.
+And I think there are other issues as well.

-Well, absolutely.
+Oh, absolutely.

-This is this is the point.
+This is the point.

-There are as we were talking about it, it's like shooting fish in a barrel.
+As we were talking about it, it's like shooting fish in a barrel.

-And that's this is really the problem.
+And this is really the problem.

-It's just is there's just so many things.
+There's just so many things.

 Where do you see Mueller ending up?

-I mean, there was a story in the Washington Times about one of the people appointed was uh involved in prosecutorial abuse, then we've got Hillary Clinton's attorney on the team, and a majority of these people, Mueller's firm donated ninety-nine point eight percent of their money to Hillary Clinton, and then he's hiring all these people that only donate to Obama, Hillary, and Democrats.
+Then we've got Hillary Clinton's attorney on the team, and a majority of these people, Mueller's firm, donated 99.8% of their money to Hillary Clinton, and then he's hiring all these people that only donate to Obama, Hillary, and Democrats.

-Well, that's why uh almost six weeks, seven weeks ago, I issued a statement and a call for Mueller to recuse himself.
+Well, that's why almost six weeks, seven weeks ago, I issued a statement and a call for Mueller to recuse himself.

 He is not an impartial arbiter.